truthcoin/www.truthcoin.info/_posts/16-11-2014-pow-and-mining.md

 #### Why Plants are Green

-> Oxygenic photosynthesis evolved as a "make the best of it" technology, but the oxygen it produced killed off the competition and keepts it from coming back.
+> Oxygenic photosynthesis evolved as a "make the best of it" technology, but the oxygen it produced killed off the competition (and keeps it dead).

 Back in the day, all the tiny light-eating lifeforms *were* purple.
 Being more efficient overall, the "purple gang" greedily sucked down all the light they could get, and grew and multiplied as quickly as possible.